 I had my first mobile phone back in 1978.
 You could hold it in one hand, at least part of it.

 It has been two years since her brother was born so my wife and I had some experience, but this was going to be very different.
 About six months before we had moved to a remote mountain location to live.
 Just us and two other families lived in this high desert setting overlooking the Española valley.
 Each family had their own home, but we were within sight of each other.
 The land was recently purchased as a permanent home for the summer yoga festival in New Mexico held every June at the time of the summer solstice.
 It was surrounded by forest service land, BLM (Bureau of Land Management), and Indian Reservation.
 This meant there were no neighbors.
 The three families that lived on this blessed land were on their own.

 Photo: Part of the property where we lived with a view of the mountains behind our house.
-Photo taken the year after our daughters birth during the summer yoga festival in New Mexico.
+The photo was taken the year after our daughter’s birth during the summer yoga festival in New Mexico.